 Success is the result of a continuous series of choices made every day.

-To illustrate the power of your choices, I want to share with you a story…
+To illustrate the power of your choices, let me share this story with you;

 “Jerry is the manager of a restaurant.
 He is always in a good mood.
 When someone would ask him how he was doing, he would always reply “If I were any better, I would be twins!”

-Many of the waiters at his restaurant quit their jobs when he changed jobs, so they could follow him around from restaurant to restaurant.
+Many of the waiters at his restaurant quit their jobs when he changed jobs so that they could follow him around from restaurant to restaurant.